danpla/dpscreenocr/doc/manual.md

       * `\t` - tabulation
       * `\\` - backslash

-    Escaping tabulation is optional.
-Escaping the backslash is optional too, unless the backslash and the next character create one of the escape sequences.
+    Escaping a tabulation is optional.
+Escaping a backslash is optional too, unless the backslash and the next character create one of the escape sequences.